Problematic Behavior or Activity

 Our approach attempts to include business owners and the homeless.
 Business owners are emailed or called on a weekly and sometimes daily basis to establish problem areas where trees or brush needs to be cut back.
 We also point out trash and other miscellaneous items on the property that need to be cleaned to make the area less inviting to camp.
 We have found that business owners are willing and extremely cooperative with our requests—and happy to help in the solution to the problem.

 When we contact a homeless camp, we take time to find out why the person is homeless and exactly what they need to get themselves out of the situation.
 If there is a crime being committed, we will explain and issue a criminal citation.
 Next, we always give each person time and resources (trash bags, gloves, dumpsters), to clean the camp.
 After the camp is clean, we go to the City Attorney and request that all charges be dropped.

 Before we break contact, we always provide a Street Roots guide and point to housing, shelter, and places where food is provided.
 The Street Roots guide is an 80-page book filled with information that can be overwhelming.
 We always take the time to point each person to the resources that best fit their situation.
 Over time we have learned which resources work best for people’s different and unique circumstances.

-The most important factor to keep in mind is that every encampment is unique and requires a different and sometimes creative plan and response.
+The key factor to keep in mind is that every encampment is unique and requires a different and sometimes creative plan and response.
 If time and patience aren’t given to allow cleanup, the problem will likely not be resolved.

 The second critical factor is being proactive with business owners to allow them to make improvements to land that makes it less inviting for camping.
 There has to be a routine daily communication between both parties.